TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

 The `SEED` model kind is used to specify [seed models](./seed_models.md) for using static CSV datasets in your SQLMesh project.

 ## EXTERNAL
-The `EXTERNAL` model kind is used to specify [external models](./external_models.md).
-External models represent tables outside of SQLMesh.
-They are optional but useful in order to propogate column and type information throughout your models.
+The EXTERNAL model kind is used to specify [external models](./external_models.md) that store metadata about external tables.
+External models are special; they are not specified in .sql files like the other model kinds.
+They are optional but useful for propagating column and type information for external tables queried in your SQLMesh project.